msemjan/qute-tts/README.md

 **1. Install dependencies**

-You need Python 3, and Google Text To Speech [Python library](https://gtts.readthedocs.io/en/latest/index.html#) which can be easily installed using PIP:
+You need to have Python 3 installed, and Google Text To Speech [Python library](https://gtts.readthedocs.io/en/latest/index.html#).
+Dependencies can be easily installed using PIP:
 ```
-pip install gTTS
+pip install -r requirements.txt
 ```

 You also need some program that can play audio.
 I use `mpv`, so you may need to change `AUDIO_PLAYER` variable, if you want to use something else.